aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/connect-to-testnet.md

 ## Bootstrapping validator node

 Before joining the testnet, you need to bootstrap your node with the genesis blob and waypoint provided by Aptos Labs team.
 This will convert your node from test mode to prod mode.
+AIT2 network Chain ID is 41.

 ### Using source code

 - Stop your node and remove the data directory.
 - Download the `genesis.blob` and `waypoint.txt` file published by Aptos Labs team.
-- Pull the latest changes on `testnet` branch, make sure you're at commit `898fdc4f4ae7eb2a7dad0b4da9b293d7510b5732`
+- Pull the latest changes on `testnet` branch, make sure you're at commit `6b4d6ff027fc6dc39c633e4f15da2b6a9084eac6`
 - Close the metrics port `9101` and REST API port `80` for your validator (you can leave it open for fullnode).
 - Restarting the node